Orb or Wheel weaving spiders

 The Bolas spider belongs to the family of orb weavers.
 But it does not make a orb web to catch prey but uses hís bolas instead.
 The Bolas spider also uses a rope, in this case a silken thread, and instead of a weight a sticky blob is attached at the end of the silken string.

 Its prey is moths.
 To catch moths the spider releases moth specific pheromones – an odour, in this case three chemicals, that is released by the female moths to attract males.
-If a moth approaches, the spiders detects the vibration caused by the wing beats with its long sensitive hairs on its legs.
-It start swaying its bolas vividly in all direction below her.
+If a moth approaches, the spider detects the vibration caused by the wing beats with its long sensitive hairs on its legs.
+It starts swaying its bolas vividly in all direction below her.
 Moths attracted by the pheromones get glued to the sticky blob and are caught by the spider.
 By attracting only males with the pheromone the spider obviously does not catch female moths.

 The spider is nocturnal like the moth it catches.
 During the day the spider hides in a web usually between one and two meters above the ground in scrub.